Soccer-Brazil becomes first South American team to qualify for 2022 World Cup | Sports-Games

 Brazil beat Colombia 1-0 in a World Cup qualifier in Sao Paulo on Thursday to become the first South American team to qualify for Qatar 2022.

 Lucas Paqueta got the vital goal 72 minutes into the match with a shot that goalkeeper David Ospina got a hand to but could not stop.
-Brazil lead the 10-team South American group with 34 points from 12 games, nine clear of second-placed Argentina.
+The result means Brazil top the 10-team South American group with 34 points from 12 games, nine clear of second-placed Argentina.

+The top four teams qualify automatically for Qatar 2022 and the fifth-placed side goes into an inter-regional playoff.
+“Colombia sometimes play it very tight so we needed to use all the tools we had at our disposal,” Brazilian defender Marquinhos said, highlighting their improvement in the second 45 minutes.

 The match in Sao Paulo was a feisty one with neither side imposing themselves in a physical game on a rainy surface that produced 44 fouls and seven yellow cards.
 In the first half, Wilmar Barrios and Duvan Zapata both saw shots flash over the bar for Colombia while at the other end Danilo saw a deflected shot come off the side of the post and Marquinhos watched a header go inches wide.

-Brazil made a series of attacking changes in the second half, introducing Matheus Cunha, Vinicus Jnr and Ajax winger Antony, but they made few real chances and it took a moment of magic from Paqueta, who took a pass from Neymar and fired home from just inside the box.
+Brazil made a series of attacking changes in the second half, introducing Matheus Cunha, Vinicus Jnr and Ajax winger Antony, but it took a moment of magic from Paqueta to decide the game, when he took a pass from Neymar and fired home from just inside the box.
 The result puts Brazil, who have won 11 of their 12 matches so far, in an unassailable position.

+“We’re ready,” Marquinhos said.
+“We just need to keep working, we have some games to play and we will give it our usual commitment.
+We know there isn’t much time to think, the World Cup comes round quick and we want to keep improving so we are in the best possible form when we get there.”
+Who goes with them to Qatar is still an open question after a night of fascinating results that left almost all the other teams believing they could still secure one of the places alongside Brazil.

 Earlier in the evening, an own goal by goalkeeper Antony Silva got new Paraguayan manager Guillermo Barros Schelotto off to a losing start at home to Chile.
 Silva fumbled a corner from Alexis Sanchez into his own net after 56 minutes.